SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 ## 30 Cantrips

 Magic-Users, Clerics, and some Druids know 2 cantrips.
-Cantrips are spells that can be cast without gaining fatigue if the caster makes a WIL save.
+Cantrips are spells that can be cast without gaining Fatigue if the caster makes a WIL save.
+If they fail, they have the choice of casting the spell and gaining Fatigue or not casting the spell.

-Note that these spells can also be found in spellbooks and scrolls, but using them this way causes Fatigue or the scroll to be used up, just as they would with any spell.
-Players can replace a Cantrip they know by finding a spellbook of the new cantrip, passing a WIL after 4 hours, and destroying the spellbook.
+Note that these spells can also be found in Spellbooks and scrolls, but using them this way causes Fatigue or the scroll to be used up, just as they would with any spell.
+Players can replace a Cantrip they know by finding a Spellbook of the new cantrip, passing a WIL after 4 hours, and destroying the Spellbook.

 1. **Acid Splash:** Hurl a bubble of acid for d6 damage to 2 targets.
 2. **Arcane Mark:** Leave a visible or invisible message.
-3. **Chill Touch:** Create a ghostly skeletal hand to deliver necrotic damage and hinder healing.
+3. **Chill Touch:** Create a ghostly skeletal hand that clings to a target, causing d6 necrotic damage and hindering healing.
 4. **Create Water:** Create 2 gallons of water.
 5. **Dancing Lights:** Conjure up to four floating lights to illuminate your surroundings.